Creative Capital Microgrant Program

 • Establish eligibility as an underrepresented community

-• Have earned less than $55,000 of gross revenue in 2023 from the art associated with the business
+• Have earned less than $55,000 for artists and $60,630 for makers of gross revenue in 2023 from the art associated with the business

 Applicants will have three months to complete their projects and, to further support the businesses, grant recipients will receive personalized business counseling and attend training classes designed for creative business owners.
 Upon conclusion of the program, will be invited to participate in a community event to showcase their work.